ExeterBScDTS/python-next-language/README.md

 # python-next-language

 Learning another programming language

-## Learning another languge after Python
+## Learning another language after Python

 This is a short guide to other programming languages for those who are familiar wth Python.
 There are many reasons why those familiar with Python might wish to use another programming language, here a a few -

 * contributing to a project using a different language

- * progamming devices such as mobile phones or internet of things
+* programming devices such as mobile phones or internet of things

 ## Choosing another programming language